 Seek Help and Avoid Lifting

-It takes at least 2 weeks to recover from delivering a baby vaginally.
+It takes several weeks to recover from delivering a baby vaginally.
 It will take longer if you have had a Caesarean section.
+ALways consult with your physician on recovery times.
 Let family and friends help with cooking, laundry and housework.

 Climb stairs carefully.
 Do not lift anything heavier than your baby.